adracus/active-record/README.md

 }
 ```

 To save models, simply call the `save()` method on a model instance.
-This will return a Future containing a boolean, wheter it went
+This will return a Future containing the Model (if it worked).
+If you
-good or not.
+did not specify an id, the id will automatically be incremented by the adapter.
+The returned model will have an id attribute.